-The clear solution to federal mismanagement of our public lands is to transfer some of these lands to willing states so that meaningful, sustainable reforms can be instituted by the people who care about proper management of these lands the most.
+The clear solution to federal mismanagement of our public lands is to bring the decisions closer to home so that meaningful, sustainable reforms can be instituted by the people who care about proper management of these lands the most.
 The United States Constitution (Art 4, Sec 3, Clause 2) grants Congress the Power to transfer public lands to the States.
+In fact, millions of acres of State-owned public lands were originally transferred to them from the federal government decades ago, and these state-owned lands continue to be among the most productive, well managed public lands in America.

-ALC is working to coalesce elected officials, resource experts, and interested citizens into a national network that can share information and develop creative lawful solutions that result in better, more accountable, and affordable public land management.
+ALC is working to coalesce a growing number of elected officials, resource experts, and dedicated citizens into a national network to advance creative, lawful solutions for better, more accountable, and affordable public land management.

 Our affiliate, American Lands Council Foundation is a 501(c)(3) organization that focuses on research and education related to public lands, natural resources, state sovereignty, and related laws and history.
 ALCF is funded primarily by tax deductible, charitable donations.